- City Development

 The City has two sidewalk programs.
 The Sidewalk Repair and Replacement Program is for existing hazardous and damaged sidewalk.
 The Sidewalk Gap Program is to complete gaps where no sidewalk exists.
 Property owners are responsible for all maintenance of the sidewalks abutting their property per (City Ordinance, Chapter 48-6).

-The 2022 sidewalk replacement program started construction on July 5, 2022 Letters with estimated costs were mailed on May 19th.
+The 2022 sidewalk replacement program started construction on July 5, 2022 Letters with estimated costs were mailed on May 19, 2022.
 Please see the sample letter below and program brochure for more information.
-Final reevalution requests are ongoing in some areas of the sidewalk program.

 If you have questions regarding the sidewalk replacement program please call Engineering at 586-446-2726.